jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 I hope you learned from it,
 it contains many tricks that you can reused in your own demos.

-That's all for today! have fun :)
+That's all for today!
+Have fun :)